How to Transfer Credit Card Balance: A Short Guide

 Normally, this will be handled by using balance transfer checks, via phone, or simply through your online account.
 However, you can always set up a meeting and check how to do a balance transfer properly with your creditor.

-Balance transfers initially seem like they will strike a big blow and lower your credit score, but in reality the impact is minuscule.
+Not really.
+It may seem like they will strike a big blow and lower your credit score, but in reality, the impact is minuscule.
 It all depends on how you handle the whole process.

 For example, once you make sure the original card is paid off, try to keep the account open for a while instead of closing it immediately.

-If you decide to seriously tackle your debt and follow through with a well-devised plan that caters to your own needs, then there shouldn’t be any major downsides to a balance transfer.
+If you decide to seriously tackle your debt and follow through with a well-devised plan that caters to your own needs, then there shouldn’t be any major downsides.

-When researching how to transfer a credit card balance, many people are concerned about this.
-However, it all boils down to your own dedication to freeing yourself of debt.
+When researching how to transfer a credit card balance, many people are concerned about this issue, but with proper handling of the situation, you shouldn’t have anything to worry about.

 Yes, a balance transfer counts as a payment.
 To make the process happen, your new credit card company will have to issue a payment to the old one, using your credit card number as a reference.
 This is the same process you would use to make other payments with your card.